 Probably some of the places there may change in the following years and something can get better.
-Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellences and an unique way to discover them.
+Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellence and a unique way to discover them.

 What didn't convince me yet

-Mini-golf, library, beach volley, soccer camp and in general all the entertaining areas seem to me a bit forced and not completely cohesive with the rest of the park.
+Mini-golf, library, beach volley, soccer camp and in general all the entertaining areas seem to be a bit forced and not completely cohesive with the rest of the park.